It’s time to plan another year of homeschooling. This will be round twelve.

 I have used the Plan Your Year guide to help me get my homeschool ducks in a row for several years.

-Put Your Homeschool Year on Autopilot is a video course that will help you walk through the steps of planning your most effective homeschool year yet.
+Plan Your Year is a video course that will help you walk through the steps of planning your most effective homeschool year yet.

 Nine modules are included that help you paint the big picture of your homeschool and then slowly move toward defining the details.